 If you are looking to sign up without a code, you can do that too by using the direct sign-up link you will find right here at BestOdds.com.

-Placing An NFL Bet At PointsBet Sportsbook
+Placing An NFL Bet At PointsBet App

 - Sign up for the new PointsBet Sportsbook account and sign in.

 - Choose the market you want to bet on.
-You will have the option of betting on NFL futures in the offseason.

 - In your bet slip, enter the amount that you want to stake on this NFL market.